AstricUnion/AstroBots/README.md

 ### Berserk

-> [!NOTE]
+>[!WARNING]
-> To activate Berserk mode, you should receive a 3200 damage.
+>To activate Berserk mode, you should receive a 3200 damage.
 Berserk gives for a 12 seconds

 * Berserk mode gives multipliers to
     * Damage (150%)